wozorio/howtos/android-clear-cache-partition.md

-# Clear the cache partition

-## Motorola G series phones
+# Android - Clear the cache partition on Motorola G series phones

 1. Power off the device and unplug it.
 1. Press and hold the Volume Down button.
 While still holding Volume Down button,